Our Services

 Helpful Resources

-Children predisposed to reactive airway disease often wheeze with every cold because viral infections trigger bronchial inflammation, hyperresponsiveness and mucus plugging that narrow their already sensitive airways.
-Mild episodes can usually be managed at home with hydration, humidified air and prescribed bronchodilators, while severe signs such as bluish lips, chest retractions or rapid breathing require immediate medical attention.
+Why do children with reactive airway disease wheeze with every cold?
+Viral infections trigger bronchial inflammation, airway hyperresponsiveness, and mucus plugging, which narrow already-sensitive airways and cause wheezing.
+Mild episodes can often be managed at home with hydration, humidified air, and prescribed bronchodilators.
+However, severe symptoms—such as bluish lips, chest retractions, or rapid breathing—require immediate medical attention.

 When your child catches a cold, you expect sniffles, a runny nose, maybe a mild fever.
 But if you also hear a high-pitched whistling or squeaky sound when they breathe out, that's wheezing—and it can be concerning.
 Parents often wonder: Why does my child wheeze every time they have a cold?
 Let's explore the science behind reactive airway disease, why it shows up during viral infections, and what you can do to help your little one breathe easier.